25 Items Every Pilot Should Have On Their Bucket List

 #13 Fly for charity

 #14 Get your IFR rating

-I have often heard people say "Why the **** would you jump our of an airplane that's perfectly fine?".
+I have often heard people say "Why the **** would you jump out of an airplane that's perfectly fine?".
 Well, although I have personally never done it myself, it's something that's been on my bucket list for years and I hope to have a chance to do it soon.
-As a glider pilot and having to wear a parachute for safety during every flight, I would feel a lot more comfortable to wear it when I know how to use it safely and make sure I know how to survive when the unthinkable would happen.

 #16 Fly a jet

 Flying a piston engine airplane can be fun, but nothing can compare to flying a jet-powered airplane when it comes to performance.
 Flying a jet is absolutely something for your bucket list if you're a piston engine airplane pilot who's never flown a jet.

 There only a few things more fulfilling than flying an airplane you built with your own hands.
 An airplane you've spend hundreds and thousands of hours building from the ground up and know every square inch and bolt of.
 Building an airplane requires some budget and mostly a lot of time, but it can be one of those once-in-a-lifetime experiences one could talk and dream about for the rest of their life, enjoying every minute of flying in the machine.